MaynardMiner/SWARM/README.md

 **SWARM requires no installation.
 However there are a few pre-requisites:**
 * Windows 10 is supported, but it should work in Windows 7/8.
 * Have recent cuda/amd drivers installed.
-(Note- The most latest drivers aren't always the best to use, see discord support).
+  * Note- The latest drivers aren't always the best to use, see discord support if you have questions.
 * Latest C++ Redistributable Packages for Visual Studio.
 * HiveOS user account, your farm hash ready.
 Ideally a pre-made flight sheet for SWARM.
 See wiki on how to setup a flight sheet.
   * https://hiveos.farm/